Thank you for submitting the form. Your reference number is

-“Our objective is for Victorians to better understand what actions to take at each fire danger level, and that’s why this new system will be reduced to just four simple ratings and use clear recommendations for how to protect yourself according to your bushfire risk.”
+The Country Fire Authority (CFA) urges Victorians to have a better understanding of what actions to take at each fire danger level.
+These four simple ratings offer clear recommendations for how to protect yourself according to your bushfire risk.

 Why do we have a fire rating system?